haskell/core-libraries-committee/guides/warning-for-head-and-tail.md

 This is not a breaking change, unless a package forces `-Werror`.

-If you don't want to change any Haskell code and happy to carry on with `Data.List.{head,tail}`:
+If you don't want to change any Haskell code and want to carry on with using `Data.List.{head,tail}`:

 1. If you use `-Werror`, set `-Wwarn=warnings-deprecations` to downgrade this area of compiler messages from errors to warnings, so that your build can succeed.